paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/nodejs.md

 {{< code/copyable >}}
 12.12
 {{< /code/copyable >}}

+### Deprecated: Using buildpack.yml

+Specifying the Node version through `buildpack.yml` configuration will be deprecated in Node Engine Buildpack v1.0.0.
+To migrate from using `buildpack.yml` please set the `$BP_NODE_VERSION` environment variable.

 ## Buildpack-Set Environment Variables
 The Node.js CNB sets a number of environment variables during the `build` and